|Nutritional Guidelines (per serving)|

 Add 5 quarts cold water and set over medium heat.
 Bring to a vigorous simmer (do not boil), reduce heat to low and cover.

 Cook for about three hours.
-Cool.
+And then let it cool.

 Pour stock through a strainer into a large bowl.
 Discard vegetables.